← Back to Topics

 How do I report QSBS on my tax return?

-For details, see QSBS Reporting Requirements.
+For further guidance on reporting QSBS gains, see QSBS Reporting Requirements.

 Do I need to file any special forms?